-We all get tired every once in a awhile.
+We all get tired every once in a while.
 But sometimes that run-down feeling has nothing to do with a lack of sleep.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy